 Trip Destination: Scandinavia, Copenhagen, Denmark

 Course Focus: Looks at the effects of sustainability and European Union integration on marketing activities in Scandinavian countries (Copenhagen and Stockholm).
 Students will meet with business managers, educators and government officials to discuss business practices.
 Students will study the cultural values and norms of Sweden and Denmark and participate in various cultural events and activities.
-Extensive use of Blackboard will be made to provide students with readings, case studies and web-assisted instructional materials.
+Extensive use of Classes will be made to provide students with readings, case studies and web-assisted instructional materials.
 A research report incorporating the field experiences is due two weeks after the conclusion of the field study.

 Travel Cost:(in addition to tuition & $100 study abroad fee): $3,850 (approximate and subject to change) Includes airfare, hotel, some meals, and local transportation.
 Students should budget extra funds for meals.
-Deposit of $1,000 due November 28, 2016.
-Final payment due January 27, 2017.
-Pre-requisite: MAR200 or MAR250 Minimum grade of D

-SOC 245 “Urban Planning” CRN 21345
+SOC 245 “Urban Planning” CRN 21150

-Instructor: Professor Foerster
+Instructor: Professor Levine